 Cloud Account Compromise, Hijacking and Sharing UEBA Use Case

-The benefits of big data infrastructure with a flexible data model come into play to develop API data connectors for cloud data ingestion that may mimic on-premises functions in numerous ways.
-Utilizing advanced machine learning behavior models, cloud security analytics leverages this capability for cloud environments to detect account compromise, hijacking and sharing on-premises.
+The benefits of big data infrastructure with a flexible data model come into play.
+They develop API data connectors for cloud data ingestion that may mimic on-premises functions in numerous ways.
+In addition, utilizing advanced machine learning behavior models, cloud security analytics leverages this capability for cloud environments to detect account compromise, hijacking and sharing on-premises.
 The basic concepts of clustering and outlier algorithms to find anomalies based on normal baselines of the user and peers for predictive risk scores remains consistent with adjustments for data variety and quality.
 The data sources differ, and data ingestion is API-based for cloud environments.

 - Detects account compromise, hijacking and sharing for cloud application accounts and privileged accounts for IaaS, PaaS and IDaaS